The Driven: History

 In 1994 Brendan had started playing with Darren Mullins (Guitar) and Paul Power (Guitar and Bass) and in a phone call to London Brendan invited Tim Artingstall to Rathkeale in County Limerick to get a taste of the new songs and witness the birth of the new line up.

 The band re-formed as Rubbergutt in Rathkeale, Co.
-Limerick in 1995 with Brendan Markham (vocals, guitar), Ned Kennedy (drums), Darrin Mullins (guitar, vocals) and Paul Power (bass, vocals).
+Limerick in 1995 with Brendan Markham (vocals, guitar), Ned Kennedy (drums), Darren Mullins (guitar, vocals) and Paul Power (bass, vocals).
 The group found themselves inspired by the Nirvana MTV acoustic session and set about recording the now legendary Rubbergutt - A Day in the Life demo at a small studio at Knapps Quay, Cork.